sarahciston/codingcare/posts/0critintro.md

 backend blackbox / frontend visible platforms dev / user
 AI / human

+*could produce the dissertation like Four Times Through the Labyrinth, a performance of a performance, --series but nonlinear,layered, aphoristic, multimediaed, networked*

+**I am a writing machine**

+In deep interdisciplinary practice in classrooms, necessarily, "the topic of inquiry emerged as primary and our institutionally-created selves emerged as secondary" [@mcclellanDeepInterdisciplinarityCritical2014]

 **These are always-already cooperative systems.
 Want to write/build/make/create in ways that reveal and allow these to flourish and expand as healthier, kinder systems that are supportive of everyone who is part of them.**
 TERM: *Deep Interdisciplinary* is able to view these fundamental states as hybrid, not only different fields or concepts but the core ways of seeing/being/becoming.
 The approach of constantly shifting lenses and destabilizing and viewing as spectra.
 Ontologically interdisciplinary. (not ontology or being but becoming, process philosophy).
-Bakhtin’s heteroglossia ("another's speech in another's language, serving to express authorial intentions but in a refracted way" (1934). and polyphony But what are the larger interfaces & infrastructures that could enable hybrid language and switching across, that can facilitate expanded ways of thinking?
+Bakhtin’s heteroglossia ("another's speech in another's language, serving to express authorial intentions but in a refracted way" (1934)) and polyphony.
+But what are the larger interfaces & infrastructures that could enable hybrid language and switching across, that can facilitate expanded ways of thinking?

 Anna Munster suggests that the form of networks numbs us to their relationality — every network looks like every other and in trying to understand them through seeing them as networks, we lose sense of what's within.
 She suggests focusing less on `forms` and more on `forces`: "—the closures and openings of relations to one another.
 It is at this level of imperceptible flux—of things unforming and reforming relationally" [@munsterAesthesiaNetworksConjunctive2013]

 Like Erin Manning's a spiral is "more duration than form" [@manningAlwaysMoreOne2013] "From habit to invention, from technique to improvisation, the form becomes a folding-through of time in the making." // "An occasion is less an object or a body than a node of relation expressing itself momentarily as this or that—an edging into object, a swerving into body.
 The how or the expressivity of this relational node is the occasion’s subjective form."

 //
-Thus, trans\*formative means
-* **trans*formative**: emergent, embedded, justice-oriented, ethical, community practices taking shape and making change.
+Thus, trans\*formative means ongoing prefigurative active community presence and practices, that are emergent, embedded, justice-oriented, ethical, taking shape and making change.

+>"this form is really just the web of relationships that have taken on a familiar shape.
+Every individual thing that you see around you is really just a huge knot-a point where thousands and millions of relationships come together." [@wilsonResearchCeremonyIndigenous2008]

+I dream of a form that can hold everything.
+A form that can reveal how each part is connected.
+No parts, no compartments.
+Just connections.
+Network graphs don't do it for me.
+I dream of a platform where I can write and code and share and cite and annotate and highlight and collage and print and remix and machine-read.
+In my dream notes, I have written "semantic web layer cake" and "Gollum?"
+Is this some monsterous platform?
+Am I the only one who dreams this?
+Usually the things I want feel small and so I expect them to exist already.
+How complicated could they be?
+Surely I am not the only thinker of them?
+Then I try to find some preexisting version, come up empty, frustrated, confused, wondering where I would even begin if I wanted to make such a form on my own.

 ### Techno